WATERSHED HYDROLOGY

 Giggy, L., & Zimmer, M. (2025).
 The role of lithology on concentration‐discharge relationships and carbon export in two adjacent headwater catchments.
 Water Resources Research, 61,e2024WR037086.

-Surface water expression across ephemeral streams in central coastal California
+Surface water persistence across ephemeral streams in central coastal California

 Plain language summary: